Notes on the Geography of Peninsular India: Vicinity of Hampi

 And here, within the Hampi site, is the Hiriya Canal, now called the Turtha or "Swift" Channel and dating back to about 1400.
 The point being that this is a desert, with about 11 inches of precipitation annually.
 To found an empire here required elaborate water-control works.
 The Tungabhadra Dam is just the last chapter in a long story.

-They're not impressed.
+The goats are not impressed.
 The road they're walking on is an embankment built up centuries ago to form the canal bank; the land slopes to the left into a valley irrigated by this canal.

 The so-called Fourth Outlet.

-Water is used lavishly, particularly on bananas.
+Water is used lavishly on bananas.